prestidigitation/notes/arch_linux/downgrade_linux_kernel.md

 ```bash
 $ sudo pacman -Syu --ignore linux
 ```
-or
+Or if you're using `yay`:
 ```bash
 $ yay -Syu --ignore linux
 ```

 If you desire a more permanent or elegant solution, then you might want to configure `pacman` to automatically ignore it.
-Edit /etc/pacman.conf as a superuser:
+Edit `/etc/pacman.conf` as a superuser:
 ```zsh
 $ sudo nano /etc/pacman.conf
 ```